open5e/open5e/source/monsters/tome-of-beasts/C/weaving-spider.rst

-**Poisoned Needle Shuttle.** *Ranged Weapon Attack:* +5 to hit, range 30 ft., one target. *Hit:* 7 (1d8 + 3) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or become paralyzed.
+**Poisoned Needle Shuttle.** *Ranged Weapon Attack:* +5 to hit, range 30 ft., one target. *Hit:* 7 (1d8 + 3) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or become :ref:`srd:paralyzed`.
 The target repeats the saving throw at the end of each of its turns, ending the effect on itself with a success.